mnotgod96/AppAgent/README.md

 This solution requires users to demonstrate a similar task first.
 AppAgent will learn from the demo and generate documentations for UI elements seen during the demo.

 To start human demonstration, you should run `learn.py` in the root directory.
-Follow prompted instructions to select `human demonstration` as the operating mode and provide the app name and task description.
+Follow the prompted instructions to select `human demonstration` as the operating mode and provide the app name and task description.
 A screenshot of your phone will be captured and all interactive elements shown on the screen will be labeled with numeric tags.
 You need to follow the prompts to determine your next action and the target of the action.
 When you believe the demonstration is finished,